MicroStrategy/rest-api-docs/docs/common-workflows/improve-performance-by-working-with-partial-resources/improve-performance-by-working-with-partial-resources.md

 For endpoints that return a JSON object, the client specifies which fields to include for the root object.
 If a field is included that holds an array/object value, the entire nested array/object value is kept.

-Here is an example using GET /api/projects/MicroStrategy%20Tutorial?fields=id,name,owner.
+Here is an example using `GET /api/projects/MicroStrategy%20Tutorial?fields=id,name,owner`.

 ```json
 {